lu-tar/blog/content/posts/introduction.md

 author: ["Luca"]
 weight: 99
 ---
-I'm Luca Tarozzi from Bologna, :it: .
+I'm Luca Tarozzi from :it: .
 I started my journey in the networking world in September 2017 doing a Cisco CCENT bootcamp held by the system integrator where I still work today.
-Before that I didn't have any big working experiences excluding some stages in two IT departments organized by my school, IIS Odone Belluzzi.
+Before that I didn't have any big working experiences excluding some stages in two IT departments organized by my school.

 During my high school year I have worked almost exclusively with programming languages like Java and the web trio CSS, HTML and PHP.
 I thank my laziness and the professors who in those years made me hate programming and sparked an interest in networking.